-- help. - 3.
-Write the proposal. - a.
-What precise changes or new process are you proposing? - b.
+- 1. Announce your idea at a Joint Forum, seek input, gauge interest, and invite others to help. - 2.
+Develop a problem statement that includes what the problem is, how the problem came up, how CEP has addressed it in the past, and why it should be addressed or dealt with now. - 3.
+Write the proposal by filling out a proposal form and submitting it to Headlights.
+Include: - a.
+What precise changes or new processes are you proposing? - b.
 How will the changes specifically address the problem statement? - c.
 How will the change be implemented?
-Who needs to do what and when? - d.
+Who needs to do what and when?

+- d.
 How will it be evaluated? - 4.
-Seek input from the entire major on your draft proposal in a Joint Forum - 5.
-Re-write the proposal with necessary changes - 6.
-Bring the draft proposal to Steering for review - 7.
-Pass the proposal by consensus in Joint Forum - 8.
-Send a final copy to Headlights and the Program Manager so the Plumb Manual can be updated
+Seek input from the entire major on your draft proposal in a Joint Forum. - 5.
+Rewrite the proposal with necessary changes. - 6.
+Bring the draft proposal to Steering for review. - 7.
+Pass the proposal by consensus in a Joint Forum. - 8.
+Send a final copy to Headlights and CEP staff so that the Plumb Manual can be updated.